anish-lakkapragada/SeaLion/README.md

 ## Documentation

-All documentation is currently being put on a website.
-However useful it may be, I highly recommend you check the examples posted on GitHub here to see the usage of the APIs and how it works.
+WE HAVE DOCS NOW! [@Patrick Huang](http://github.com/phuang1024)!
+All available here: [docs](https://sealion.readthedocs.io/).
+Also, use the examples to your advantage!

 ### Updates for v4.1 and up!
 First things first - thank you for all of the support.
 The two reddit posts did much better than I expected (1.6k upvotes, about 200 comments) and I got a lot